Know Before You Go

 Guests can also enjoy fresh pastries and their favorite espresso drink provided by Torrefazione Italia.
 Additional highlights include: Internet stations, travel-related crossword puzzles and large jigsaw puzzle tables.

 Religious Services: In order to serve the spiritual needs of our guests, we provide the following services.
-Your Today On Location guide will list times and locations.
+Times and locations can be found listed in Navigator and the When & Where program.

 - Catholic: Mass is held daily.

-Please Note: Religious services may not be able to be held on embarkation/disembarkation day.
-Please contact the Front Office for more details.
+Religious services may not be able to be held on embarkation/disembarkation day.
+Please contact Guest Services for more details.

-Stateroom: Your stateroom is furnished with a ship-to-shore telephone which enables you to easily call anywhere in the world, 24 hours a day (prices are found in your stateroom directory).
+Stateroom: Your stateroom is furnished with a ship-to-shore telephone which enables you to easily call anywhere in the world, 24 hours a day (inquire with Guest Services for the latest pricing).

 You’ll also find ample closet space, a safe in which to store your valuables and important documents, and a flat-screen television for viewing movies and onboard features.
 (BBC World News, ESPN, Fox News and MSNBC are available, subject to satellite transmission.)